 The reason "mid-way through" is useful, rather than just descriptive, is that it predicts what the next twelve months will be about.
 A market at the start of adoption is dominated by demonstrations: can the model do this at all.
 A market at the end of adoption is dominated by competition: who deploys this better than whom.
 A market in the middle is dominated by something quieter and more uncomfortable, which is the work of getting the second half of pilots to production.

 That work is engineering work, not vendor-selection work.
-It is the work of MLOps discipline, evaluation infrastructure, data governance, human-in-the-loop design, and the patient negotiation between a function head and her IT counterpart over what counts as "ready to ship."
+It is the work of MLOps discipline, evaluation infrastructure, data governance, human-in-the-loop design, and the patient negotiation between a commercial head and her IT counterpart over what counts as "ready to ship."
 It does not have a single named buyer.
-The buyer is the Head of Regulatory and the Head of IT and the Chief Information Officer and the Head of Quality, sitting in a room together, deciding whether a system that has worked for nine months in a sandbox can be allowed to take a single byte of customer data.
+The buyer is the Chief Commercial Officer and the Head of Sales Excellence and the Chief Information Officer and the GM of Data and Infrastructure, sitting in a room together, deciding whether a system that has worked for nine months in a sandbox can be allowed to touch a single byte of live customer and prescription data.

 The stall is mid-way honestly because the next step is harder than the first one, not easier.